BioX-NKU/Fountain/README.md

 ## Tutorial

-Usage and examples of Fountain's main functions are showed in [tutorial](https://github.com/BioX-NKU/Fountain/Tutorial.ipynb).
+Usage and examples of Fountain's main functions are shown in [tutorial](https://github.com/BioX-NKU/Fountain/tree/main/Tutorials).

 ## Quick Start

 Fountain is a deep learning framework for batch integration on scATAC-seq data utilizing  regularized barycentric mapping.
-Fountain could be easily used following: generating batch-corrected low-dimensional embeddings, generating batch-corrected and enhanced ATAC profiles in the original dimension, and online integration.
+Fountain can be easily used for: generating batch-corrected low-dimensional embeddings, generating batch-corrected and enhanced ATAC profiles in the original dimension, and online integration.

 ### Input format